LeyanTang/ds2006-tang-leyan/16-roulette-simulation/writeup.md

 ``````
 ![image](starting.png)

-The parameter changing plot for starting budget reveals a noteworthy trend in the Martingale strategy's performance.
-With an initial budget of $100, the average profit starts with a substantial loss of around -70, indicating the strategy's vulnerability to rapid depletion of funds.
-As the starting budget increases to $350, the average profit initially declines sharply, but it gradually begins to recover, highlighting the strategy's potential to rebound from losses.
-However, what remains consistent is that the average profit consistently stays negative, emphasizing the Martingale strategy's tendency to result in long-term losses despite any temporary recoveries.
+As the starting budget increases, the average profit declines steadily and remains negative, emphasizing the Martingale strategy's tendency to result in long-term losses despite any temporary recoveries.

 ### Changing winning_threshold